How to make a simple DIY house number sign from an upcycled piece of pallet wood and aluminum numbers.

 I used jewelry wire to hang the sign since I didn’t have picture hanging wire, so use anything you have hanging around the house (pun intended).

-Hanging Your DIY Address Number Sign
+Hanging Your New House Number Sign

 The previous owner of my house had a basket hanging by the front door, so I was able to reuse the screw from that for my sign.